jbm950/pygame_toolbox/examples/menu_example/menu_tutorial.md

         elif self.progress == 2:  >>>>  elif self.progress == 2:
             close()               >>>>      self.progress = Detailed_menu().update(screen,self.clock)

 The script should now be able to go back and forth between the detailed and simple screens.

+##Mini Menu

+The last menu we are going to go over is a mini menu.
+This is a menu with a size smaller than the size of the full screen.
+With such a menu wanting to relocate it on the screen